Parameters in Power BI Report

 Note: Press ALT + ENTER to go to the next line in case of lengthy formulas.

 Note: Divided by 100 to get the percentage value.

-- Now drag and drop new measure to the existing table to see new sales values after discount.
+- Now drag and drop new measures to the existing table to see new sales values after discount.

 - Now increase the discount slab to 3 and see numbers.

 Wow!!
-Now we have new sales value after deducting 3% of the Total Sales values.
+Now we have a new sales value after deducting 3% of the Total Sales values.

 Things to Remember Here

 - In Power BI, Parameters are used to conduct what-if analysis.